leosuky/Leosuky_list/README.md

 # Leosuky_list
-this is just a craigslist web scraper called "Leosuky_list"
+this is just a craigslist clone called "Leosuky_list"

+It basically scrapes data from craigslist